UniMath/agda-unimath/src/foundation/double-negation-stable-embeddings.lagda.md

 ## Properties

-### Any map of which the fibers are decidable propositions is a double negation stable embedding
+### Any map of which the fibers are double negation stable propositions is a double negation stable embedding

 ```agda
 module _